BossyLemon0/Horiseon_Repo2/README.md

 # Horiseon_Repo2
-This webpage sets out to debug the original Horiseon webpage while also creating cleaner and more digestable code.
+This webpage sets out to debug and refactor the original Horiseon webpage while also creating cleaner and more digestable code.
 <br><br>
 ![webpage](assets/images/01-html-css-git-homework-demo.png)
 <br>